eciggaar/cnt-workshop/openshift/4-ContinousDelivery.md

         * `destination namespace` - The namespace where the application should be deployed (restricted to namespaces configured in the Argo Project)

 3. Finally, repeat that step for each application and each environment.

+Having reached this point, we recommend you repeat the process a few more times using different Code Patterns templates and explore the Developer view in OpenShift to get familiar with it.